-5.4 Final team set-up: A final list stating 18 players plus 8 substitutes is to be sent to FIB General Secretary at least 10 days before the start of the tournament.
+5.4 Final team set-up: A final list stating 16 players plus 10 substitutes is to be sent to FIB General Secretary at least 10 days before the start of the tournament.
 The players and the substitutes must be the same as in the preliminary list.

-Should, at a later date any of the players listed in the final team set-up be exchanged because of an injury (or extraordinary reasons approved by FIB), only the 8 listed substitutes can be used (a confirmation from a doctor or proof is required).
+Should, at a later date any of the players listed in the final team set-up be exchanged because of an injury (or extraordinary reasons approved by FIB), only the 10 listed substitutes can be used (a confirmation from a doctor or proof is required).

-- 5.5 Each player should present their passport (or national identity card) before the tournament starts. - Jury (see 8) is responsible for passport control. - 5.6 Exemptions for players who do not have proper passport (or national identity card). - 1. a maximum of three players with a permanent (unlimited) residence permit of the country the player wants to play for. - 2. a maximum of three players which have a parent/grandparent from the country the player wants to play for.
+- 5.5 Each player should present their passport (or national identity card) before the tournament starts.
+Tournament Director (see 8) is responsible for passport control. - 5.6 Exemptions for players who do not have proper passport (or national identity card or certificate of citizenship issued by the relevant authority) or age. - Max.
+3 players with a different passport (or national identity card or certificate of citizenship issued by the relevant authority), but in the right age group: - with a permanent (unlimited) residence permit of the country the player wants to play for; - which have a parent/grandparent from the country the player wants to play for. - Max.
+3 players with age maximum one year above age group (but with correct passport, or national identity card or certificate of citizenship issued by the relevant authority).